DanielGorban/ResumeSite/README.md

 ### Instructions.
 #### Setup
 1.
-2. Create a Markdown file in the content File that is automatically created when you creat a pelican project
+2. Create a Markdown file in the content folder that is automatically created when you create a pelican project
 3. Create a Title, Date, and Category for the file in the top 3 lines of the file like this:

         Title: name